opcg/rez/README.md

 ### PRs

-Along with merged pull-requests from the original repository, as they can take a while to get through (some take years!)
+Along with these pull-requests from the original repository, as they can take a while to get through (some take years!)

 <table>
     <tr>